coder/coder/docs/quickstart/docker.md

 1. [Install and launch Coder](../install.md)

-    You may use `CODER_ACCESS_URL=http://localhost:7080` since we're using local Docker workspaces exclusively.
-The rest of the guide will assume that this is your access URL.
+    You will specify `CODER_ACCESS_URL=http://localhost:7080` since we're using local Docker workspaces exclusively. `CODER_ACCESS_URL` is the external URL to access Coder.
+The rest of the Docker quickstart guide will assume that this is your Access URL.

+    You will also specify `CODER_ADDRESS=0.0.0.0:7080` which is the address to serve the API and dashboard.

     ```bash
-    coder server -a $CODER_ACCESS_URL
+    coder server --address $CODER_ADDRESS --access-url $CODER_ACCESS_URL
     ```

 1. Run `coder login http://localhost:7080` in a new terminal and follow the